saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2_3.md

 **Layer 4 - Intelligence Layer:** RAG (Retrieval-Augmented Generation) systems, LLM integration, and context assembly.
 This layer connects AI models to retrieved data, enabling accurate responses grounded in enterprise information.
 Echo had GPT-4 access but no RAG pipeline to prevent hallucinations.

-**Layer 5 - Governance Layer:** Attribute-based access control (ABAC) with contextual evaluation, plus human-in-the-loop (HITL) workflows for high-risk decisions.
+**Layer 5 - Governance Layer:** Attribute-based access control (ABAC) layered on existing role-based permissions, plus human-in-the-loop (HITL) workflows for high-risk decisions.
 This layer delivers the "Permitted" need from INPACT™.
-Echo's static RBAC couldn't enforce dynamic, context-aware authorization.
+Echo's RBAC defined who could access what; ABAC adds when, where, and why—the contextual intelligence agents require.

 **Layer 6 - Observability Layer:** Distributed tracing, LLM cost tracking, and audit logging.
 This layer delivers the "Transparent" need from INPACT™—complete visibility into what agents accessed, why decisions were made, and how costs accumulate.
 Echo's incomplete audit logs violated HIPAA transparency requirements.